What Information Do You Need to Make a Will? (2021 Update)

 6. Do you want to leave any gifts?

 A gift can be a particular item or sum of money that you wish to give someone in your Will, for example, a house, a piece of jewellery or $10,000.
-It is important that the gift is described precisely in your Will, so that the executors can understand exactly what you intended.
+It is important that you describe your gift precisely in your Will, so that the executors can understand your precise intentions.
 You can also give a general gift that does not refer to any particular item, such as ‘all my personal possessions’ or give ‘residuary gifts’ which means everything that is left in your estate after all debts, bills and taxes have been paid.

 7. Do you have any specific funeral requirements?